langurmonkey/website-source/content/blog/2021/ts-351-review.md

 #### LVM incompatibility

 This is a problem with all QNAP devices.
 In the eventual case of a NAS hardware fail, **you can't recover the data by removing the disks and plugging them in elsewhere**.
 You absolutely need a QNAP device, as they ship their own implementation of LVM which renders it incompatible with non-QNAP hardware.
 This kind of vendor lock-in is an utter shame, it's *bullshit*, and had I made my homework and researched this properly before buying, I would have never bought QNAP in the first place.
-Synology, for example, uses plain LVM, and their RAID is [readable from any Linux](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Storage/How_can_I_recover_data_from_my_DiskStation_using_a_PC).
+Synology, for example, uses plain LVM, and their RAID is readable from any Linux.[^synology-linux]

 #### The hardware